 It is not toxic to produce when compared with synthetic materials, it is cheaper and easy to manufacture.
 Also, as the fabric is grown, there is a low cost of manufacturing by cutting out most of the labour needed for cotton-based textile production.

 Additionally, as the material can be directly engineered on the body or the cast, it eliminates the need for sewing, giving fashion designers extra options in the creation of innovative, sustainable garments.

 Furthermore, Nanollose, the ‘plant-free’ cellulose fabric can be returned to nature as a medium that supports plant growth.

-If you are a conscious, fashion tech-inclined consumer, please leave your comments below, either about ‘Fermented Fashion’ or similar innovative fashion creations you’d like us to cover here, on WTVOX.
+Please leave your comments below, either about ‘Fermented Fashion’ or similar innovative fashion creations you’d like us to cover here, on WTVOX.